hemantjuyal/DigitalTwin/Azure/Factory/ARM-Template/README.md

 # ARM-Template Usage Guide

+The ARM-Template consists of -

+1. Assets directory - It contains a HASH, a JSON, and, a BUNDLE file that need not be modified.

+2. Functions directory contains -

+   SignalRFunction.cs file - It is used to send data from Azure Digital Twins to Unity 3D.

+   TelemetryFunction.cs file - It sends data from the local machine to the Azure portal.

+   If there is a need to modify the above 2 files to create a custom project, then the following method is to be followed - https://github.com/hemantjuyal/DigitalTwin/tree/main/Azure/Factory/ARM-Template/functions#dll-file-generation-using-visual-studio

+3. Models directory - It contains the code files written in Digital Twin Definition Language (DTDL) for Azure Digital Twin creation on Azure Digital Twin Explorer.

+4. azuredeploy.bicep file creates the following in the Resource Group created on Azure portal -

+   a.
+IoT Hub
+   b.
+Storage Account
+   c.
+Storage Container
+   d.
+Azure Digital Twins (ADT) instance
+   e.
+SignalR Instance
+   f.
+App Plan
+   g.
+Function App

+   Further azuredeploy.bicep file -

+   a.
+Deploys the function code from a zip file - https://github.com/hemantjuyal/DigitalTwinReference/raw/main/blade-functions.zip

+   b.
+Adds RBAC role to Resource Group

+   c.
+Adds "Digital Twins Data Owner" role to ADT instance

+   d.
+Adds "Storage Blob Data Contributor" role to Resource Group

+   e.
+Adds "Digital Twins Data Owner" permissions to the system identity of the Azure Functions

+   f.
+Assigns ADT data role owner permissions to Application

+   g.
+Assigns ADT data role owner permissions to App Registration

+   h.
+Executes the Post Deployment Script - https://raw.githubusercontent.com/hemantjuyal/DigitalTwinReference/main/postdeploy.sh

+5. postdeploy.sh file uploads DTDL models to blob storage created in step 4.

+   This file retrieves required files from - https://github.com/hemantjuyal/DigitalTwinReference.git

 ## Sign in to Azure using Azure CLI

 1. Locate the `azuredeploy.bicep` script that has been created for you.
 Typically, this file is in the root of the repository folder.